-21 percent for the San Andreas Fault, 11 percent for the Calaveras Fault, and ten percent for the San Gregorio Fault.
+Individually, the forecasted probability for each individual fault to produce an M 6.7 or greater seismic event in the next 30 years is as follows: 31 percent for the Hayward Fault, 21 percent for the San Andreas Fault, 7 percent for the Calaveras Fault, and 6 percent for the San Gregorio Fault.
 Earthquakes of this magnitude can create ground accelerations severe enough to cause major damage to structures and foundations not designed to resist the forces generated by earthquakes.
 Underground utility lines are also susceptible where they lack sufficient flexibility to accommodate the seismic ground motion.

-In the event of an earthquake of this magnitude, the seismic forecasts presented on the Association of Bay Area Governments' website (developed by a cooperative working group that included the USGS and the California Geological Society (CGS) suggest that most parts of Menlo Park southwest of Highway 101 are expected to experience "strong" shaking, and most areas east of Highway 101 are expected to experience "very strong" shaking, with areas located within 1 mile of the Dumbarton Bridge expected to experience "violent" shaking.
-Eastern parts of Menlo Park, particularly those areas underlain by Bay Muds, are judged to have a very high potential for seismically-induced liquefaction.
+In the event of an earthquake of this magnitude, the seismic forecasts presented on the Association of Bay Area Governments' website (developed by a cooperative working group that included the USGS and the California Geological Society (CGS) suggest that most parts of Menlo Park southwest of Highway 101 are expected to experience "strong" shaking, and most areas east of Highway 101 are expected to experience "very strong" shaking, with areas located within 1 mile of the Dumbarton Bridge expected to experience "violent" shaking.6 Possible groundshaking intensities are shown in Figure S-1 to Figure S-4.